 Audience: Two quick questions.
 One is how would you summarize the main arguments of the plastic industry against the ban of plastic, the plastic bans.
 Your response to those arguments.
-And the second question is what do you think about the [INAUDIBLE] instead of banning plastic bags, [INAUDIBLE] to have a $0.05 punishment or reward like they do in some places in Canada that they use to reduce plastic bags by 70% in the--
+And the second question is what do you think about the [INAUDIBLE] strategy instead of banning plastic bags, when it's politically unviable — looks like in Arizona it's complicated now — to have a $0.05 punishment or reward like they do in some places in Canada that they use to reduce plastic bags by 70% in the--

 Dianna Cohen Yeah, we have seen successful bag taxes, for example, in Washington DC and also in Ireland where they added a fee on to the plastic bag, and that did seem to dissuade people from-- I'm sorry, I'm going to go backwards.
 I'm going to answer your last question first.
 That did seem to dissuade people from taking the plastic bags.
 But what I've seen is if you don't charge enough, people are lazy and they don't think about it.
 And so I really like the incentivization idea, which is no matter what happens with the plastic bag ban or the ban on plastic bag bans or whatever ends up happening here in Arizona, I would say it would be really wonderful to see some incentivized programs where people are rewarded for bringing reusable bags.